 What should a worker do if following the order management gives will cause damage to a machine, produce a poor product or result in inferior services provided?
 The worker should clearly point out to management what the bad results of their order will be and ask for a witness to hear the warning the worker is giving management.
 If the worker does this then they generally cannot be disciplined for the resulting damage or inferior product/services.

 In another example of class bias in dealing with insubordination, arbitrators look at whether or not the supposed insubordination takes place in front of other workers.
 Because they believe that the management person is the "master," they tend to rule more harshly against workers if the "master" is ridiculed or disobeyed in front of other "servants."
-In some cases arbitrators have ruled against workers when they bragged about what they called the boss in private.
+In some cases arbitrators have ruled against workers when they bragged to other workers about what they called the boss in private.

 Stewards and Insubordination